 The complete application package (this solicitation, including links to required forms) is available on Grants.gov and on the OVW website.
-Applicants wishing to request a paper copy of these materials should contact OVW at 202-307-6026 and OVW.ComsolYouth@usdoj.gov.
+Applicants wishing to request a paper copy of these materials should contact OVW at 202-307-6026.

-Pre-Application Information Session
+Pre-Application Information Sessions

-OVW will conduct a live web-based pre-application information session.
-During this live session, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
-The live session is tentatively scheduled for March 14, 2024, 3-4 PM ET.
+OVW will conduct two live web-based pre-application information sessions.
+During these live sessions, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
+These live sessions are tentatively scheduled for: